jranjan/labs-technology-bytes/micro-services/microservice.md

 Microservice did not emerge out of sudden.
 Or, implementing software as service is not a very new concept.
 In fact, SOA took its dominancein era of 2000s.
 From that time frame to know, computing has seen a signficant increase in peneteration of software in every corner of life, scale requirement and heterogenity in consumer.
+The below diagram illustrates how current world microservice has evolved to use positive aspects of its precursors.

 ![Microservice Evolution](/micro-services/images/microservice-evolution.jpg)